Spec-D/rockPaperScissors/README.md

 # rockPaperScissors
-A Rock, Paper, Scissors game using JavaScript, CSS & HTML.
+A Rock, Paper, Scissors game using JavaScript, HTML & CSS.

 To-Do List:
 - toggling opponent type does not reset chat log